LionNinjaPlays/VAddon/README.md

 4. `stats` - Sends yours or someone elses general stats.
 5. `fly` - Just a simple fly command.
 6. `ipeek` - Shows the contents of a shulker inside an item frame.
 (Made by [HoseanRC](https://github.com/HoseanRC))

+# Installation
+Simply put this in your mods folder along with Meteor Client and boom, it works.
+1.19.2+ only.